Crypt212/obsidian-vault/MindMap/Mathematics/Set Theory/Relations & Functions.md

 # Relation (-ary Relation)
-- An N-ary relation is a subset of the Cartesian product:
+- An N-ary relation R is a subset of the Cartesian product of n sets.
-$$
+$$ R \subset $$
 # Binary Relation
 - A binary relation between sets A and B is a subset of the Cartesian product $A\times B$.